Energy–momentum relation: Addition of four momenta

-Center-of-momentum frame
+Centre-of-momentum frame

-In the center-of-momentum frame (COM frame), by definition we have:
+In the centre-of-momentum frame (COM frame), by definition we have:

 with the implication from ((2)) that the invariant mass is also the centre of momentum (COM) mass–energy, aside from the c^{2} factor:

 and this is true for all frames since M_{0} is frame-independent.
 The energies E_{COM n} are those in the COM frame, not the lab frame.
 However, many familiar bound systems have the lab frame as COM frame, since the system itself is not in motion and so the momenta all cancel to zero.
 An example would be a simple object (where vibrational momenta of atoms cancel) or a container of gas where the container is at rest.
 In such systems, all the energies of the system are measured as mass.
-For example the heat in an object on a scale, or the total of kinetic energies in a container of gas on the scale, all are measured by the scale as the mass of the system.
+For example, the heat in an object on a scale, or the total of kinetic energies in a container of gas on the scale, all are measured by the scale as the mass of the system.